Krutsch/router-dom/README.md

 ### addRoute

-- Add a route object to the routes array.
+- Adds a route object to the routes array.

 ### modifyRoute

-- Replace a route with a new one.
+- Replaces a route with a new one.

 ### changeOptions

-- Replace the router options.
+- Replaces the router options.

 ### getParams

-- Return the params as key-value pair.
+- Returns the params as key-value pair.

 ## To Do

 - Add tests
-- Nested routes
+- Add nested routes